-Forest Hills is a mostly residential, middle-class neighborhood filled with Tudor-style houses, best known for hosting the U.S. Open at West Side Tennis Club, containing Forest Hills Stadium.
+Forest Hills is a primarily residential, middle-class neighborhood filled with Tudor-style houses, best known for hosting the U.S. Open at West Side Tennis Club, containing Forest Hills Stadium.

-In this Forest Hills neighborhood review, we'll look into public transportation, restaurants, average apartment rent and sale prices.
+This Forest Hills neighborhood review will look into public transportation, restaurants, average apartment rent, and sale prices.

 Originally part of a district called Whitepot, which was settled about 1652, it was named Forest Hills in about 1910 for its location on wooded heights.

-It has the conveniences of shops, restaurants, and trains and also beautiful tree-lined streets in a suburban setting.
+It has the convenience of shops, restaurants, and trains and beautiful tree-lined streets in a suburban setting.
 The main thoroughfare in Forest Hills is Queens Blvd.

 Full of diversity, nature, and food, the commercial heart is Austin Street, which is home to plenty of shops, charming cafes, and restaurants.

-FUN FACT: The Beatles had two sold-out shows at Forest Hills Stadium in 1964, arriving by helicopter.
+Fun Fact: The Beatles had two sold-out shows arriving by helicopter at Forest Hills Stadium in 1964.

 Forest Hills is served by the IND Queens Boulevard Line.